jhuesser/ResistorCalculatorAPI/README.md

 ## User errors

-Error number | Error message | Descriptoon
+Error number | Error message | Description
 -------------|---------------|------------
 101 | The color " . $color . " can't be a color at this position | The API compares the color you give it with a switch case.
 If the switch fails, this is the error.
 So your color is invalid, or the color can't be at this position.
 It will prompt you the color in question.

 ## Developer errors

-Error number | Error message | Descriptoon
+Error number | Error message | Description
 -------------|---------------|------------
 201 | The result could not be generated.
 Maybe your resultInText request is corrupt. | This error shows up, if the API tests which value ```resultInText``` has.
 If it's not ```0``` or ```1``` this happens.
 202 | The result could not be calculated.
 Maybe your hasFiveRings request is corrupt. | If the API checks if the ```hasFiveRings``` value is ```0``` or ```1``` and it's neither of both, this error will show up.

 ## API errors
-Currently not implemented. will take a look if the error handeling works.
+Currently not implemented. will take a look if the error handling works.

-Error number | Error message | Descriptoon
+Error number | Error message | Description
 -------------|---------------|------------